 Histories are additive.
 Thus for any two material entities a and b, the history of the sum of a and b is the sum of their histories.

 3.1.
 Process

-Definition: p is a process = Def. a is an occurrent that has temporal proper parts and s-depends on one or more material entities.
-[083-001]
+a(process)[Definition: p is a process = Def. a is an occurrent that has temporal proper parts and s-depends on one or more material entities.
+[083-001]]